-The Vice President for Research may consider waiver requests.
+The Vice President for Research and Creative Scholarship (VPRCS) may consider waiver requests.
 Submit such requests via the F&A Waiver Request section in your Cayuse proposal record using the recommended routing procedure in the Cayuse Business Processes.

 - the equity of granting the waiver when the projects of other faculty carry full overhead;